lmickes/pyWitness/manual/source/installation.rst

 Testing it works
 ^^^^^^^^^^^^^^^^

-Open a new terminal.
-Start your python interpreter (``ipython3 --pylab`` on the terminal/PowerShell) and import pyWitness
+1. Open a new terminal
+2. Start your python interpreter (``ipython3 --pylab`` on the terminal or shell)
+3. Import pyWitness by typing this code line (or copy and paste) into your terminal or shell

 .. code-block :: python